rrwick/Porechop/README.md

 Porechop also supports demultiplexing of Nanopore reads that were barcoded with the [Native Barcoding Kit](https://store.nanoporetech.com/native-barcoding-kit-1d.html), [PCR Barcoding Kit](https://store.nanoporetech.com/pcr-barcoding-kit-96.html) or [Rapid Barcoding Kit](https://store.nanoporetech.com/rapid-barcoding-sequencing-kit.html).

-I have written Porechop for, and tested it on, 1D Nanopore reads.
-Its performance is unknown on 2D or 1D<sup>2</sup> reads, so use with caution on those datasets!

 # Table of contents